Route 3 - Develop Strategy - Develop Commodity/Service Strategy

 - Maximise sustainable opportunities

 - The requirements of the of the Climate Change Act where appropriate

-In relation to Fair Working Practices and in line with the Statuory Guidance, an organisation should consider, before undertaking a procurement exercise, whether it is relevent and proportionate to include a question on Fair Work, to be evaluted along with other relevent criteria.
-This will be informed by an organisation's policy statement on Living Wage, including fair Work and the results of pre-market engagement.
+In relation to Fair Work practices and in line with the Statutory Guidance, an organisation should consider, before undertaking a procurement exercise, whether it is relevant and proportionate to include a question on Fair Work, to be evaluated along with other relevant criteria.
+This will be informed by an organisation's policy statement on Living Wage, including Fair Work and the results of pre-market engagement.